mkaminsky11/Codex/README.md

 ## Issues and Acknowledgement
 Thank you to [skotlex](https://github.com/skotlex/ffxiv-material-ui) for the awesome icons.

+Thank you to [goaaats](https://github.com/goaaats/ffxiv-explorer-fork) and all the contributors of FFXIV-Explorer for the `.atex` conversion code

 Please report any issues [here](https://github.com/mkaminsky11/Codex/issues) or message me @ ocealot#4484